-The results of the Qualifying Examination will be reported on-line to each candidate by September 14, 2018.
+The results of the Qualifying Examination will be reported online to each candidate by September 13, 2019 unless ABOG has not received a Program Director Affidavit.
 ABOG will not provide the candidate with their actual test score.
 However, each candidate, regardless of whether they pass or fail, will be provided with a list of topics in which they failed to answer 75% of the questions correctly.
 However, candidates should not assume that 75% of the questions must be answered correctly to pass.
 The cut-point for passing the Qualifying Examination is determined each year after psychometric evaluation of the results.